The Indoraptor has several themes relating to wolves:

 The Indoraptor both perfectly represents the idea of man can't control nature despite the creature being entirely man-made.
 The last movie had Hoskins want trained raptors to act like attack dogs, a concept that isn't impossible in itself.
 Wolves once regarded men as rival predators at best and prey at worst (wolves in the wild still do, in fact), and yet domestic dogs barely removed from wolves by generations of coexistence with man and selective breeding instinctively see humans as companions and friends.
 The problem was Hoskins took a shortcut and pushed things way too fast, sending out a pack of raptors who were just barely tame around their two main keepers, and only them, and paid for it.
 Now Dr. Wu is trying to make an improved version of the Indominus rex using Owen's research on raptor training.
 But because he rushes and thinks he has control, he ends up creating something arguably even more chaotic and rabid than an untrained raptor.
 Domestication takes genetic changes, promoting only the "loyal bloodlines" as Hoskins puts it, but Wu thought he could accelerate the process and overestimate his ability.
 Ironically, Wu's failures lead him to try Hoskins "loyal bloodlines" idea but between the chaos of the Indoraptor's escape and the short-term contamination of Blue's blood following a transfusion from Rexy, it doesn't go his way.

 What is truly ironic is that the raptors as themselves seem to be naturally heading towards coexisting with humans.
 The first film showed raptors as the equivalent of wolves, seeing humans as prey.
-The second film shows the raptors fighting the hunters, or in other words, rival predators.
+The second film shows the raptors attacking the hunters, or in other words, rival predators.
 By the third film, the raptors seem to regard humans as semi-equal after Grant communicates with the pack.
 Fourth film and the raptors seem to reluctantly regard Owen as a leader.
 By Fallen Kingdom, the raptors (or at least Blue) regard humans as equals.
 Had Wu just cloned another generation or two of raptors with Blue as the "Loyal Bloodline", he may have had dinosaurs that could have been domesticated.

 The video clips Maisie watches of Owen engaging with the raptors has Owen saying that the raptors could be completely tamed, which was the opposite of what he insisted on in the previous movie.
 That's because the video was cut and edited to make Owen look like he was guaranteeing the capabilities of taming Velociraptors, and, in essence, all dinosaurs.
 It was a propaganda piece for Mills' customers.